PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-12.md

 ---
 ## --- Day 12: JSAbacusFramework.io ---

 In today's challenge we have to help Santa's Accounting-Elves.
+They have a `JSON` document which contains a variety of things: arrays ([1,2,3]), objects ({"a":1, "b":2}), numbers, and strings.

 ### Part 1